arnaudh/magic-card-zoom/README.md

 I am currently working on those limitations.
 Please check the extension page again for updates!

 === Feedback / contribute ===
-Please submit any feedback, issues, or feature requests you have here: https://github.com/arnaudh/magic-card-zoom/issues, or send an email to magiccardzoom@gmail.com
+Please submit any feedback, questions or issues you have to magiccardzoom@gmail.com, or use the feedback link in the extension popup.
 Also, this extension is Open Source and you are more than welcome to contribute! https://github.com/arnaudh/magic-card-zoom

 === Disclaimer ===